Migration guide for classic Slack apps

 There's no automatic way to convert existing bot and user tokens into the new kind of app, except on your Development Workspace using the update UI.

-Resubmitting your app to the App Directory
+Resubmitting your app to the Slack Marketplace

 As an example, if your app is called cycling_tips, create a staging app called cycling_tips-dev that we can install.
 You can use this staging app to test updates.